lwymarie/linetools/docs/xspectrum1d.rst

 `~linetools.spectra.xspectrum1d.XSpectrum1D.pix_minmax` finds the
 pixel indices corresponding to a wavelength or velocity range, and `~linetools.spectra.xspectrum1d.XSpectrum1D.add_noise` adds noise to the spectrum.
+We have also implemented a method that estimates a local average signal-to-noise ratio at a given observed wavelength (`~linetools.spectra.xspectrum1d.XSpectrum1D.get_local_s2n`), which is capable of masking out pixels that are below a flux threshold (useful for excluding strong absorption features from the calculation).
 For a complete list of all the available methods, see the API: `~linetools.spectra.xspectrum1d.XSpectrum1D`.

 Multi-spec methods
 ------------------

-See :ref:`xspec_multi` for more.
+See :doc:`xspec_multi` for more.

 File Formats Read
 =================